Ninemile Wildlands Training Center (NWTC)

 Heritage Expeditions is part of a National program that allows us (the Forest Service) to open the classes offered by the Ninemile Wildlands Training Center to the public.
 In 1998, we offered our first Heritage Expeditions here at Ninemile and received a tremendous response.
 In this year's program we continue to offer many heritage expedition courses.

 In these learn-by-doing sessions, we spend very little time in a classroom, most of the learning is hands-on with instructors available to help every step of the way.
-We've also added in some fun time: evening programs and music around the campfire . . . you get the picture!
+There is also fun time, such as evening programs and music around the campfire!

 Why is the Forest Service offering Heritage Expeditions?